IsaacOrzDev/sketch-blend/README.md

 # Sketch Blend

-A drawing and sharing portal that is powered by micro-service architecture in Kubernetes with AWS, and multiple backend lanaguages linked with Grpc
+A drawing and sharing portal that is powered by micro-service architecture in Kubernetes with AWS, and multiple backend languages linked with Grpc

 ![Banner](./banner.png)